catmaid/CATMAID/sphinx-doc/source/docker.rst

 With the help of Docker and Docker-compose it is possible to run CATMAID without much manual setup involved.
 With Docker alone, CATMAID will be available as demo locally, but no added data is persisted after a restart.
 With Docker-compose however, it is possible to keep added data.
+In both variants, a superuser is created by default with the username "admin" and the password "admin".

 CATMAID demo with Docker
 ------------------------